-B. Standards and Operating Requirements.

-1. Owners or their designees shall (1) affirmatively respond to complaints in person, over the phone, or by email, and (2) abate the incident from which the complaint arose in a timely manner regardless of when the owner receives notice of the complaint.
-If such a response is due within one hour under this Article's definition of timely manner, the response is deemed necessary to protect the peace, health, safety, and welfare of the general public, and the owner shall so respond in person.
-If the response is due within twenty-four hours, the owner shall respond either in person, by telephone, or by email.
-Failure of the owner to respond to a complaint as provided herein is a violation of this Article.
+- A. Standards and Operating Requirements. - 1.
+Owners or their designees shall (1) affirmatively respond to complaints in person, over the phone, or by email, and (2) abate the incident from which the complaint arose in a timely manner Timely Manner regardless of when the Owner receives notice of the complaint.
+If such a response is due within one hour under this Article's definition of Timely Manner, the response is deemed necessary to protect the peace, health, safety, and welfare of the general public, and the Owner shall so respond in person.
+If the response is due within 24 hours, the Owner shall respond either in person, by telephone, or by email.
+Failure of the Owner to respond to a complaint as provided herein is a violation of this Article.

-- 2. The Owner shall meet their short-term rental guests at the short-term rental prior to the commencement of the occupancy or during check-in and verbally explain and describe all rules and regulations applicable to the use of the property as a short-term rental including, but not limited to, parking restrictions, restrictions on noise and amplified sound, trash collection schedules, special event and nonresidential use restrictions, fire evacuation routes, and any other information, as required by this Code, applicable to the short-term rental and the surrounding neighborhood.
-The owner shall secure the signature of the guest who booked the short-term rental to a statement of rules and regulations prepared by the Town Manager prior to or within 24 hours of the guest's arrival at the short-term rental.
-The owner shall certify compliance with this section under penalty of perjury. - 3.
-Trash and refuse shall not be left stored within public view, except in proper collection containers for the purpose of collection in accordance with the residential collection schedule outlined in section 8-3-9 of this Code.
-Collection containers may be placed at the curb the night before collection day and must be removed from the street and stored in a screened area by the end of the collection day. - 4.
+- 2. The Owner shall meet in-person at their Short-Term Rental with their Short-Term Rental guests prior to the commencement of the occupancy or during check-in and verbally explain and describe all rules and regulations applicable to the use of the property as a Short-Term Rental including, but not limited to, parking restrictions, restrictions on noise and amplified sound, trash collection schedules, Special Event and Nonresidential Use restrictions, fire evacuation routes, and any other information, as required by this Code, applicable to the Short-Term Rental and the surrounding neighborhood.
+When meeting in person upon the guest's arrival at the Short-Term Rental, the Owner shall provide the booking guest with a written copy of the statement of rules and regulations acknowledged by the guest at the time of booking as required by section 10-14-3(C)(4).
+The Owner shall keep a record of compliance with this section. - 3.
+Trash and refuse shall not be left stored within public view, except in proper collection containers for the purpose of collection in accordance with the residential collection schedule outlined in section 8-3-9.
+Containers shall not be placed for collection before 6:00 p.m. on the day preceding the date of collection, and after the containers are emptied, they shall be removed from the street and stored in a screened area by the end of the collection day. - 4.
 The following notice must be completed in 14-point or larger bold font, on a laminated or otherwise similarly shielded paper, and prominently displayed on the inside of the front door and the primary door to the backyard or in a conspicuous location near each such door.
 The notice below shall also include information regarding the location of all fire extinguishers and Town of Paradise Valley parking and waste disposal regulations.

+NOTICE

-NOTICE: USE OF THIS PROPERTY FOR ANY OF THE FOLLOWING PURPOSES IS PROHIBITED:
+USE OF THIS PROPERTY FOR ANY OF THE FOLLOWING PURPOSES IS PROHIBITED; VIOLATORS MAY BE SUBJECT TO SUBSTANTIAL PENALTIES: